profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.7 =
+* Added email confirmation field to edit user profile form.
+* Improved license activation, deactivation and updater.
+* Added {{email}} placeholder to passwod reset message content.
+* Fixed issue where login via email address result in username being show as login identifier when there is login error.
+* Added filter to enable remember me in passwordless login.
+* Fix bug where forward slash was being added to single quoted value of custom field.
+* Added [password-hint] shortcode to display hint on generating better and stronger password.
+* Add placeholder to include link to reset password in welcome message.
+* Added filters to moderation notification and passwordless login placeholders.
+* Added email placeholder to welcome message and filter to include custom placeholders.
+* Fixed issue of multiple status message/notice being display after editing profile in ajax mode.
+* Added confirm email field to registration form.
+* Added server-side validation of required fields.
+* Added (more) validation to custom field settings page.
+* Simplified logic for adding required attribute to fields.
+* Plugin admin css and js now loaded only in ProfilePress settings pages.
+* Added filter to disable pending user admin notification.
+* Added email placeholder to moderation status email notifications.
+* Added first name and last name placeholder for "Admin Notification When a New User Is Pending Approval" notification.
+* Added filter to success and error message.
+* Fixed error 'TypeError: invalid ‘in’ operand response' when trying to login and signup when user is already logged in.
+* Added email address validation when editing profile.

 = 2.6.2 =
 * Fixed bug where social login resulted to whitepage being displayed.